Anoncheg1/pinyin-isearch/README.md

 # pinyin-isearch
-Emacs package with minor mode that allow search pinyin, ignoring tones.
+Emacs package that allow search pinyin, ignoring tones.

 Allow to search with pinyin in pinyin text and ignore tone diacritical marks for speed.

-It replaces isearch-search-fun-function with our function that replace search string with regex that ignore tones.
+Isearch "submode" that replace isearch-regexp-function to generate regex.

 For example, to find "Shànghǎi" in text you just type: C-s shanghai.